NidhishCU/NidhishCU/README.md

 # 💫 About Me:
-## A passionate MERN developer from India
+## A passionate Software developer from India

 <h3> 🔭 I’m currently working on </h3>